OsiriX-Foundation/karnak/doc/README.md

 ## Pseudonym

-This chapter will explain what problem KARNAK solves with a pseudonym defined for different de-identifications, how KARNAK generated a PatientID per project, where the pseudonym will be stored in the DICOM study and what tags will be added.
+This chapter will explain the problem with a pseudonym defined for different de-identifications method, how KARNAK generated a PatientID per project and where the pseudonym will be stored in the DICOM study.

 To allow a patient to participate in several studies requiring different de-identification, KARNAK generates a PatientID depending on the context.